carpentries-incubator/jekyll-pages-novice/_episodes/introduction.md

 ## Hello world in HTML

-When learning a new programming language, you may often find a references to the popular `Hello world`.
+When learning a new programming language, you may often find a reference to the popular `Hello world`.
 These examples typically capture the simplest code that can produce and display the `Hello world` on screen.

-As HTML requires certain tags to be present and almost always in matching pairs (open `<tag>` and closing `</tag>`).
-HTML documents tend to be get verbose rather quickly.
+As HTML requires certain tags to be present and almost always in matching pairs (open `<tag>` and closing `</tag>`), HTML documents tend to get verbose rather quickly.

 The simplest, valid HTML `Hello world` is: